Invested — Book Summary

 • Reason 1 to buy stock in Whole Foods: You trust the management.

-• Reason 1 inverted: John Mackey, CEO of Whole Foods, is getting up therein age, and when he retires, the new management team is unlikely to be as talented as he is.
+• Reason 1 inverted: John Mackey, CEO of Whole Foods, is getting up there in age, and when he retires, the new management team is unlikely to be as talented as he is.

 • Reason 1 re-inverted: At 65, John Mackey is not that old, and he loves his company so much that you don't see him leaving it in anyone else's hands anytime soon.